guillermoamaral/Webside/docs/api/test-runs/post.md

 }
 ```

-Where the `name` is the one given to the run by the back-end and can be determined by the created suite (for example, the name of a test class).
+Where the `name` is the one given to the run by the backend and can be determined by the created suite (for example, the name of a test class).

 **Example:**: running `testAddDays` from `DateTest` class:
 `POST /evaluations`